Gated reverb: History

 Collins then used gated reverb extensively, both in his solo work as well as working with other artists.
 He used it notably on his hit song "In the Air Tonight", produced by Collins and Padgham.
 Other examples from Collins' own music also include "Against All Odds (Take a Look at Me Now)", "I Don't Care Anymore", "I Wish It Would Rain Down", and "You'll Be in My Heart" and the Genesis songs "Mama" and "No Son of Mine".

-One of the first electronic reverb units to be powered by a microprocessor was the AMS RMX16, which was introduced in 1982, and could replicate otherwise expensive and physically large methods of generating reverb effects.

 Gated reverb was used on countless drum tracks during the 1980s, to the point that the sound became a defining characteristic of that decade's popular music.

-The British band Duran Duran made repeated use of the recording technique, heard prominently on the drums on the hit single "The Wild Boys", as well as the James Bond theme song "A View To A Kill".
-Bruce Springsteen used the effect on his hit "Born in the U.S.A.", the drums being played by Max Weinberg.
-The song "Some Like It Hot" by The Power Station opens with a Tony Thompson drum solo that features the effect prominently.
-The song "Hounds of Love", produced and released by Kate Bush, makes heavy usage of this method.

 In the 1990s, many bands went back to more natural sounding drums.
-American rock band Haim used gated reverb on Danielle Haim's drumming for their first album Days Are Gone (2013).By 2018, several contemporary artists began incorporating the effect in some of their rhythm tracks including Lorde and Beyoncé.
+American rock band Haim used gated reverb on Danielle Haim's drumming for their debut studio album Days Are Gone (2013).
+By 2018, several contemporary artists began incorporating the effect in some of their rhythm tracks including Lorde and Beyoncé.

 Methods of creation

+Live room method

+The oldest, most "natural" technique can be executed with minimal electronic processing.
+The steps for processing are as follows: